Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `ignoreCpuTime`: (0 = disabled, 1 = enabled) Don't use the CPU frametime to adjust resolution.

+- `disabledApps`: Space-delimited list of OpenVR application keys that should be ignored for resolution adjustment.
+Steam games use the format steam.app.APPID, e.g. steam.app.438100 for VRChat and steam.app.620980 for Beat Saber.

 ## Building from source

 We assume that you already have Git and CMake installed.